pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 futures from asynchronous RPCs, and then loop over all observer ``RRefs`` to make asynchronous RPCs.
 In these RPCs, the agent also passes an ``RRef`` of itself to the observer, so that the observer can call functions on the agent as well.
-As shown above, each observer will make RPCs back to the agent, which is actually nested RPCs.
+As shown above, each observer will make RPCs back to the agent, which are nested RPCs.
 After each episode, the ``saved_log_probs`` and ``rewards`` will contain the recorded action probs and rewards.

 .. code:: python